 8. Use light styling products for a power dry

 If you have a big night out and you need a power blow-dry to last, Sian Quinn, hair expert at Headmasters, suggests using a light volumising shampoo and conditioner instead of a super nourishing one, which could weigh your hair down.
 This will keep your hair feeling light, so it won’t have any barrier to products.

-Use a blow-dry lotion like L’Oréal Professionnel Tecni.ART Pli, £15 says Sian Quinn.
-This will give your hair ‘memory’ once it’s been blown into shape, and will stretch your blow-dry out for a few extra days.
+‘Use a blow-dry lotion like L’Oréal Professionnel Tecni.ART Pli,’ says Sian.
+‘This will give your hair ‘memory’ once it’s been blown into shape, and will stretch your blow-dry out for a few extra days,’

-Sleeping on a silk pillow case will reduce friction, and stop any unwanted frizz from happening, says Sian.
-It’ll ensure your blow-dry is left nice and smooth when you wake-up!
+‘Sleeping on a silk pillow case will reduce friction between your hair and pillowcase and prevent unwanted frizz from forming’, says Sian.
+It’ll also ensure your blow-dry is left nice and smooth when you wake-up.

 Avoid strong hold hairspray and instead use flexible, medium strength hairspray.
 This will keep you blow dry in place but minimise build-up so your hair won’t need a wash so soon after your blow-dry.